pqabelian/abelian-community-website/docs/guide/what-is-abelian.md

 Side chains, smart contracts, and inter-operability will be developed for supporting various DeFi, Metaverse, web3 applications and initiatives.

-## Set up your Abelian node in 10 minutes
+## Deployment your Abelian

-Please follow our [installation guide](/guide/get-started) to start your Abelian journey.
+Please follow our [Abelian guide](/guide/) to start your Abelian journey.
 It would be easy and fun!